JunchengL/docker-compose-guacamole/README.md

 this will build three containers for using guacamole application:
 - guacd: guacd is a daemon process which is installed along with Guacamole and runs in the background, listening for TCP connections from the web application.
-- guacamole: web application on Tomcat
+- guacamole: web application based on Tomcat
 - mysql: database

 ## How to use